QuentinRa/blog.quentinra.dev/tools/rst/syntax/table.md

 [Go back](..#writing-rst-documents)

-Here is the basic syntax of a table, but there is another one [add it please].
+Here is the basic syntax of a table, but there is another one more user-friendly, yet less convenient.

 ```rest
 =====  =====  =======